piggii/LearningBasicJAVA/README.md

 # LearningBasicJava
-## This project for learn basic Java programming :fire:
+## This project for learn basic Java programming 🔥
 ✅ if-else <br/>
 ✅ Method <br/>
 ✅ For Loop <br/>